openSUSE/news-o-o/_posts/2010-10-09-opensuse-weekly-news-issue-144-is-out.markdown

 ####  [Google Summer of Code report: WorldForge](http://google-opensource.blogspot.com/2010/10/google-summer-of-code-report-worldforge.html?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%3A+GoogleOpenSourceBlog+%28Google+Open+Source+Blog%29)

 "For the third time in a row, Worldforge participated in Google Summer of Code, with three students completing the program this year.
-Worldforge is the original open-source Massively Multiplayer Online Role-Playing Game (MMORPG) project, so itâ€™s great at getting students who are interested in games into open source.
+Worldforge is the original open-source Massively Multiplayer Online Role-Playing Game (MMORPG) project, so it’s great at getting students who are interested in games into open source.

 This post showcases some of the work done by one of our students, Tiberiu Paunescu, to implement a series of improvements to the Ember UI.
 These improvements were all end-user focused and meant to provide a better and more streamlined user experience.